 You open the Codex PR and the diff looks fine, but git log is wrong: the last three commits you made are gone, replaced by a single “WIP” commit you never wrote.
-Or Codex pushed --force after rebasing onto an older base, and a teammate’s commit disappeared.
-Or the agent amended a commit that was already on main, breaking everyone’s local clone.
+Or Codex force-pushed after rebasing onto an older base, and a teammate’s commit disappeared.
+Or the agent amended a commit that was already on main, so everyone’s git pull now reports “divergent branches.”

-Codex agents pattern-match on whatever git instructions they find — your README, an old CONTRIBUTING.md, a stack-overflow snippet pasted in a comment.
-If any of those say “always squash with git commit --amend” or “rebase onto main before pushing,” the agent will do it, even on shared branches.
+Why does this keep happening?
+Codex pattern-matches whatever git instructions it finds — your README, an old CONTRIBUTING.md, a Stack Overflow snippet pasted into a comment.
+If any of those say “always squash with git commit --amend” or “rebase onto main before pushing,” the agent treats it as policy and follows it, even on a shared branch.

-The fix is two layers: explicit “never rewrite history” rules the agent reads, and git server protections that reject force-pushes regardless.
+The durable fix is three layers: explicit “never rewrite history” rules the agent actually reads, Codex’s own sandbox so a push requires approval, and git server protections that reject force-pushes no matter what.

 Common causes